dwight-nwaigwe/reinforcement-learning-example/README.md

 This is a simple reinforcement learning example.
 The agent must follow the gray path toward the target.
 It is penalized for going off the path, and is rewarded for reaching the target.
+Sample command to run the example: python -m rl_example2 --train --rounds=20 --steps=50000